ecdg/sentimental/README.md

 4. **Caesar**

    Caesar is an encryption program.
 It takes a plaintext and converts it to a ciphertext using encryption.
 The program takes a command-line argument from the user as the key to be used to implement Caesar's cipher for encryption.
 Afterwards, the program takes a message from the user as the plaintext.
 Then, it encrypts the plaintext using Caesar's cipher with the key inputted earlier by the user.
-Eventually, after the plaintext is converted to ciphertext, the program prints out the ciphertext.
+This will convert the plaintext to ciphertext, thus the program prints out the ciphertext at the end.

    [Documentation](https://docs.cs50.net/2019/x/psets/6/sentimental/caesar/caesar.html) for [caesar.py](https://github.com/emilyd17/sentimental/blob/master/sentimental/caesar.py)